Back to Freepik Calendar

 Australia

 Say hello! to Easter Bilby, the Australian Easter Bunny.
-The bilby, commonly known as the rabbit bandicoot, is a tiny small marsupial characterized by its long ears, grayish fur, and a pointy snout.
-Even though it could be easily found about 100 years ago in most of Australia, nowadays, it’s considered an endangered species.
-But, when did this tradition come from?
-In the late 60s, more specifically in 1968, a woman named Rose-Marie Dusting came up with a story entitled ‘Billy the Aussie Easter Bilby’, as a form of raising awareness among the Australian population about the plight of this species.
+The bilby, commonly known as the rabbit bandicoot, is a small marsupial characterized by its long ears, grayish fur, and pointy snout.
+This little animal is one of the protagonists of Easter in Australia.
+100 years ago, this type of rabbit was plentiful in Australia.
+However, nowadays, it’s considered an endangered species.
+But when did this tradition start?
+In the late 60s, more specifically in 1968, a woman named Rose-Marie Dusting came up with a story entitled Billy the Aussie Easter Bilby as a form of raising awareness among the Australian population about the plight of this species.
 Since this story came up, many children’s authors have written about this character.
-In 1991, the FDA (Foundation for a Rabbit-Free Australia) pushed this concept.
+In 1991, the Foundation for a Rabbit-Free Australia (FDA) pushed this concept.
 Today, numerous confectionery companies have joined the cause to save this unique species and help raise funds for the Save the Bilby Fund with the sales of chocolate bilbies.

 Romania